 - Trauma or injury in the abdominal area.

 - Inflammatory bowel disease, such as ulcerative colitis or Crohn’s disease.

-- Tissue growths in the colon that can become cancerous.
+- Tissue growths in the colon can become cancerous.

-- Diverticulitis, which occurs when the diverticula (small bags) in your colon become infected or become inflamed
+- Diverticulitis occurs when your colon’s diverticula (small bags) become infected or inflamed.

 Right hemicolectomy: The ascending colon (the part of your colon that is attached to the end of the small intestine) is removed.
 Then, the small intestine joins the transverse colon.

 Left hemicolectomy: The descending colon is eliminated.
 This is the part of your colon that is attached to your rectum.
-After it is removed, the surgeon connects the transverse colon directly to your rectum.
+After removing it, the surgeon connects the transverse colon directly to your rectum.